Hhbecker/AssemblyEncryptionModule/README.md

 //////////////////////////
 Encryption module

+To Do:
+* seperate LC3 HW and encryption module repos

 Started with a long document of specifications and we had to create the cipher and we had to come up with our own ways of implementing each component of the cipher in assembly.
 -managing register space because there are only seven available registers